 The only reason for this problem is the canister is full and the vacuum cleaner doesn’t have space to store the dust that is collected.
 Empty the canister of the vacuum cleaner to avoid the problem.
 If this doesn’t fix the problem, you need to change the filter of the vacuum cleaner.
-Most of the vacuum cleaners come with washable filters, which reduces your hassles.
+Most vacuum cleaners come with washable filters, which reduces your hassles.

 Last Few Words

 Vacuum cleaners may stop functioning as a result of regular use.
-However, you always don’t need to take it to the service centre.
+However, you always don’t need to take it to the service center.
 You can use the DIY techniques to resolve some of the small issues that the vacuum cleaner may have.
 However, if the motor of the vacuum cleaner malfunctions, it is necessary to replace the motor with the help of an expert.